seiyria/Types-of-Mania/README.md

 #### UnrealPak

 We can't bundle UnrealPak with this repo, but you can get it from [here](https://mega.nz/file/BY0gUIqI#rYaUGom59yFDLNGtwai1W_QSeLZDIEd3qFbeApJ5f3Q) (link courtesy of the Bloodstained discord).

-More instructions on where to place this coming later.
+Unzip the file and grab `Tools/UnrealPak` folder and put it in `build/tools` (the directory may have to be created).
+The final folder structure should be `build/tools/UnrealPak` with the `.exe` and `.bat` files in that folder.

 ## Future Features

 * Parts working
 * Shinju working
-* Specify different multipliers for individual creatures (TODO: come up with a sane naming scheme that uniquely identifies each creature/level combo)
 * Lucre multiplier
 * Item drop rate multiplier
 * Item shop randomizer (w/ seeds)